 Also located in Pelham Bay Park and part of the Aileen B. Ryan Recreational Complex, this playground features spray showers that offer quick relief from the summer heat.
 Though simple and not quite destination worthy on its own, when you factor in the expansive, accessible play structures, tennis courts, bike paths, renovated dog park, nature center, and wooded trails, you've got a full day of fun—with the spray showers to offer a nice reprieve from relentless temperatures.

 Keep in mind this is just a highlight of our favorite Bronx splash pads.
-The Boogie Down features dozens of spray showers throughout its many parks and playgrounds.
+The Boogie Down features dozens upon dozens of spray showers throughout its many parks and playgrounds.
 Happy splashing!